 Aurora Women in Leadership

-Human Resources and the Trinity Centre for Gender Equality and Leadership are delighted to present this invitation for applications for the Aurora Leadership Programme 2019/20.
-This programme has been running annually in Trinity since 2014.
+Human Resources and the Equality Unit are delighted to present this invitation for applications for the Aurora Leadership Programme 2021/22.

 Objective of this Programme